 Why Bryn Mawr?
 I chose Bryn Mawr because I wanted a small and collaborative space to study math and become a better teacher.
 Everyone at Bryn Mawr supports each other's research interests and career goals, and I love being part of such a small, friendly community.

 I am a Ph.D. candidate working with Paul Melvin.
-My research interests are in low-dimensional topology, specifically smooth 4-manifolds.
-Most recently, I have been exploring the relationships between Khovanov homology and slice genus.
+My research interests are in low-dimensional topology, specifically Khovanov homology and its applications toward the study of 4-manifolds.
 I decided to go to grad school because I loved tutoring as an undergrad.
 Math can be a lot of fun, and I’ve found it’s a great way to connect with people.
 If you want to talk about math, teaching, grad school, or anything else, just give me a holler.
-When I’m not doing math, I enjoy chess, cooking, eating, climbing, and running.
+When I’m not doing math, I enjoy chess, climbing, cooking, reading, and running.

 Why Bryn Mawr?
 I chose to join the Bryn Mawr grad program because of its small, supportive environment that focuses on developing math and teaching skills.
 However, Bryn Mawr has been much more than a graduate program to me.
 While here, I have been given the opportunity to discuss social awareness and social justice, which I consider an important part of my education.